Blueberry rust disease of plants

-Blueberry rust has up to 5 life stages and produces different spores at each stage.
+Blueberry rust has up to five life stages and produces different spores at each stage.

 New pustules can be produced and release spores every 10 to 14 days, with more rapid spore production occurring under favourable climatic conditions.

 The millions of spores released from the pustules spread easily.
 The spores can re-infect the original host plant, as well as other blueberry plants and other host species.

 Spread of disease